wombleton/gitlaw-nz/acts/E/Engineering Associates Act 1961.md

     *   (i) providing for the taxation or review by the Board or the Investigation Committee or a District Court Judge of charges made by persons registered under this Act:

-    *   (j) prescribing fines, not exceeding 50 pounds, and in the case of a continuing offence a further fine not exceeding 5 pounds for every day during which the offence has continued, for the breach of any regulation made under this section.
+    *   (j) prescribing fines, not exceeding $100, and in the case of a continuing offence a further fine not exceeding $10 for every day during which the offence has continued, for the breach of any regulation made under this section.

     (3) \[Repealed\]

     Section 35(2)(d): replaced, on 13 November 1964, by section 4 of the Engineering Associates Amendment Act 1964 (1964 No 52).

-    Section 35(2)(i): amended, on 1 April 1980, pursuant to [section 18(2)][49] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 35(2)(i): amended, on 1 April 1980, pursuant to [section 18(2)][50] of the District Courts Amendment Act 1979 (1979 No 125).

-    Section 35(3): repealed, on 19 December 1989, by [section 11][54] of the Regulations (Disallowance) Act 1989 (1989 No 143).
+    Section 35(3): repealed, on 19 December 1989, by [section 11][55] of the Regulations (Disallowance) Act 1989 (1989 No 143).

 ---